tkuntubayev/task/README.md

 ## Getting Started with TaskHandler

-Follow this instructions to implement this library in your project
+Follow these instructions to implement this library in your project

 1. add depencencies